About Bon Homme County

 Courts & Case Records

 Bon Homme County is served by the South Dakota Seventh Judicial Circuit Court, with Bon Homme County Courthouse located at 300 West 10th Street, Tyndall, SD 57066.
-The Circuit Court can be reached at and handles all civil, criminal, juvenile, and probate matters within Bon Homme County.
+The Circuit Court can be reached through the office handles all civil, criminal, juvenile, and probate matters within Bon Homme County.
 South Dakota operates a unified judicial system, meaning the Circuit Court is the trial court of general jurisdiction for all case types.
 The Clerk of Courts office maintains case files, dockets, and court records dating back to Bon Homme County's establishment.

 - Basic case information is available free of charge, though certified copies require a fee of $20 for the first page and $2 for each additional page.